What She Does & How She Does It

 - requirements management tools

-- various markup languages, including HTML, XML, and SGML
+- programming and markup languages, including HTML, CSS, XML, and SQL